 If I Had Only Known…

-By sharing my story I hope to spare others from SUDEP; if I had known more about SUDEP, I might be alive today.
-Please forward to ALL… you never know who will be touched by my story and how it will impact another person’s life.
-You can also follow us on Facebook.
+By sharing my story, I hope to spare others from SUDEP.
+If I had known more about SUDEP, I might be alive today.
+Please pass along my story.

 Facts about Epilepsy